walterxie/MEP-tutorial/README.md

 ## Questions

 >
-> 1. What is the abolute mutation rates for three codon positions?
+> 1. What are the absolute mutation rates for the three codon positions?
 >
-> 2. In what year did the common ancestor of all RSVA viruses sampled live?
+> 2. In what year did the most recent common ancestor of all RSVA samples live?
->    What is the 95% HPD?
+What is the 95% HPD?
->

 ## Bonus section: Bayesian Skyline plot

 We can reconstruct the population history using the Bayesian Skyline plot.
-In order to do so, load the XML file into BEAUti using the menu `File` => `Load`.
+In order to do so, load the `.xml` file into BEAUti using the menu `File` => `Load`.
-Select the `Priors` panel and change the tree prior from `Coalescent Cconstant Population` to `Coalescent Bayesian Skyline`.
+Select the `Priors` panel and change the tree prior from `Coalescent Constant Population` to `Coalescent Bayesian Skyline`.
 Note that an extra item is added to the priors called `Markov chained population sizes` which is a prior that ensures dependence between population sizes.

 <figure>